Afterword

 Strategy

-Designing for the "Bookish" User
+Designing for the Bookish User

 To bridge this trust gap, the visual identity of the application had to feel inherently safe and familiar.
 I utilized advanced image prompting to generate a UI that is aesthetically warm, cozy, and humanistic.